DanTheServerMan/ansible/ubuntu/roles/docker-nginx/README.md

 Created to automate the deployment of a nginx file server via Docker in my homelab.

 An example nginx.conf does exist in templates/ that serves the purpose of the file server, accessible via host:8080

+The default directory exposed via the webserver has a root directory of /docker/nginx/files/.
+The root directory of /docker/ can be tweaked via the docker_container_directory directory.

 Requirements
 ------------